 Further signs that the recovery from the longest and deepest recession since the 1930s was taking a step back were contained in another report on Monday that showed below-forecast growth in manufacturing activity in New York state, with new orders and shipments tumbling.

-The reports on Monday came on the heels of data last week showing tepid retail sales growth and benign inflation pressures in July.
-Still, most economists do not believe the U.S. economy is slipping back into recession.
+Although the data remains weak, most economists still do not believe that the economy is slipping back into recession.

-Separately, the New York Federal Reserve said its Empire State general business conditions index rose to 7.10 in August from 5.08 in July.
-However, the reading was below the 8.00 expected by economists polled by Reuters.
+Separately, the New York Federal Reserve said its Empire State general business conditions index increased to 7.10 in August from 5.08 in July.
+The figure was below the 8.00 expected by economists polled by Reuters.

-Investors, piling into safe-haven U.S. Treasury debt, were also rattled by news that Japan's economic growth slowed to a crawl in the second quarter, with gross domestic product growth of 0.1 percent, which translates to annualized expansion of 0.4 percent.
+Investor sentiment was also soured by news that Japan's economic growth slowed to a crawl in the second quarter, with gross domestic product growth of 0.1 percent that translates to annualized expansion of 0.4 percent.